-What is the Effect of Reforestation?
+What is the effect of reforestation?

 If you're asking this question, then you're on the right track to understanding the immense benefits of restoring our planet's forests as the impact of reforestation goes far beyond just planting trees.
 Reforestation has the power to combat climate change, improve air and water quality, protect biodiversity, and even support local communities.
 In this article, we'll dive into the effects of reforestation and how we can transform our planet for the better.